sdadaniel/sdadaniel.github.io/README.md

 - Welcome to siri's blog.

-## How to run
+## How to run with localhost

-- After installing theme as the guide run below code `bundle exec jekyll serve`
+- After [installing](https://mmistakes.github.io/minimal-mistakes/docs/installation/) theme as the guide run below code `bundle exec jekyll serve`